Congress, pointing fingers, fails to resolve shutdown stalemate

-WASHINGTON — The first day of a government shutdown ended no closer to an agreement than when it began, resulting in a stand-off with no clear solution in sight.
+WASHINGTON — The second day of a government shutdown began with Congress no closer to an agreement as the stand-off continued without a clear resolution in sight.

-The two leaders, Republican Mitch McConnell and Democrat Chuck Schumer, have not spoken at all on Saturday, according to a spokesman for Schumer, indicating how dug in each side is.
+The Senate's leaders, Republican Mitch McConnell and Democrat Chuck Schumer, did not speak at all on Saturday, according to a spokesman for Schumer, indicating how dug in each side is.
+The Senate is slated to return to session at 1 p.m.
+ET Sunday, with the House returning an hour later.

-As the stalemate persisted, groups of senators met on their own initiative to search for a solution.
-Sen. Lindsey Graham, R-S.C., and Jeff Flake, R-Ariz., shuttled between the offices of McConnell and Schumer late Saturday evening, acting as liaisons.
+As the stalemate persisted Saturday, groups of senators met on their own initiative to search for a solution.
+Sens.
+Lindsey Graham, R-S.C., and Jeff Flake, R-Ariz., shuttled between the offices of McConnell and Schumer late Saturday evening, acting as liaisons.

-McConnell scheduled a vote on the only proposal on the table as of now: a three-week spending bill for 1 a.m.
-Monday.
-It's unclear if the measure will obtain the 60 votes necessary.
+McConnell scheduled a vote for 1 a.m.
+Monday on the only proposal on the table as of now: a three-week spending bill.
+It's unclear if the measure obtained the 60 votes necessary in the Senate.

-Meanwhile, Republicans and Democrats played the blame game Saturday as members of the House and Senate failed to find a clear path forward amid the partial government shutdown.

-After the failure of the stop-gap measure Friday at midnight, the new version of the spending bill would last just three weeks, until Feb.
-8, while the House convened Saturday in case the Senate passed a short-term government funding bill that would require a new vote in the chamber.
-They spent the afternoon in in vigorous debate over the shutdown.
+Speaker Paul Ryan said on CBS's "Face the Nation" Sunday that the House is prepared to accept the continuing resolution if the Senate is able to pass it.

+"We passed a bill keeping things funded to Feb.
+16," Ryan said. "[McConnell] is going to bring up a bill to keep things funded until Feb.
+8. We have agreed that we would accept that in the House, and so we will see sometime today whether or not they have the votes for that and that's really where we are right now."

+Related: Tom Cotton says his support for immigration deal won't hinge on Trump

-The politics of which party is blamed for a government shutdown are also in full effect as President Donald Trump's campaign released a politically explosive and divisive campaign ad and Trump referenced the 2018 midterm elections in a series of tweets.
+The politics of which party is blamed for a government shutdown are in full effect as President Donald Trump's campaign team released a politically explosive and divisive ad and Trump referred to the 2018 midterm elections in a series of tweets.

 A breakdown of trust between negotiators, particularly Schumer and the president, has played a major role in the current stalemate.

-"Negotiating with President Trump is like negotiating with Jell-O," Schumer said after negotiations broke down on Friday after a meeting with Trump.
+"Negotiating with President Trump is like negotiating with Jell-O," Schumer said Saturday, a day after negotiations broke down after a meeting with Trump.

 The latest from Capitol Hill